-In order to better support students’ education, HPHA has established a competitive Student Board Internship.
-This semester-long internship will provide a student with the opportunity to learn about community board service, and includes a $500 stipend.
-For Spring 2022, this internship is sponsored by Mental Health America Hawai‘i.
+In order to better support students’ education, HPHA has established a competitive Student Fellowship.
+This semester-long fellowship will provide a student with the opportunity to learn about community board service, and includes a $500 stipend.

-Eligibility: Undergraduate or graduate students with a career interest in public health, who are currently enrolled in any accredited Public Health or Public Health-related Health Professions program at any campus of the University of Hawai‘i, Hawai‘i Pacific University, or Chaminade University.
+Eligibility: Undergraduate or graduate students with a career interest in public health, who are currently enrolled in any Public Health or Public Health-related Health Professions program at any campus of Chaminade University, Hawai‘i Pacific University, or University of Hawai'i.

-Application: Please submit your CV, an unofficial copy of your transcripts, and a one-page essay explaining (a) your interest in/plans for a career in public health, and (b) why you are interested in learning about board service.
+Application: Please submit your CV, an unofficial copy of your transcripts, and a one-page essay explaining (a) where you are a student, your major (and minor), and your anticipated graduation month and year; (b) your interest in/plans for a career in public health, and (c) why you are interested in learning about board service.

 Email your application to email@example.com

 Application Due By April 30, 2022